Financing Your Purchase

 Frequently Asked Questions

-We asked our go-to lender, Chris Kinsella, VP at Guaranteed Rate, to weigh in on these frequently asked questions.
+We asked our go-to lender, Chris Kinsella, SVP at Vybe Mortgage, to weigh in on these frequently asked questions.
 His answers are below!

 A pre-approval represents your lender’s due diligence on your financial situation (credit, income & assets) to ensure that we can get the loan through underwriting once you are under contract.
 Your lender will collect basic information/financial documentation to review and run the numbers for your search.